 TalentLMS also provides a rating feature where learners are prompted to rate a course on a scale of one to five stars.
 That feature provides instructional designers and trainers with a quick overview of learner experience.
 It can also be set so that learners can see how their peers have rated the course.

 Open feedback is highly effective for engaging online learners.
 Also, it provides trainers and instructional designers with useful information for course improvement.

 Choosing the best LMS for engaging online learners

 By using your LMS to its full potential, you can achieve and maintain increased learner engagement, overcome the barriers to learning, and employ the best strategies for motivating learners.

 The TalentLMS features listed here all provide effective ways to motivate learners, from friendly competition and gamification to honest and open feedback opportunities in course design.

 So, when choosing an LMS, it is important to consider its features and whether it provides the flexibility and customizations necessary for successfully engaging learners.

-Even better, make sure to choose an LMS that is easy to use.
+Even better, make sure to choose an LMS that is easy to use and, ideally, comes with a free plan.
 That way, instructional designers can experiment with techniques for engaging online learners until they find what works best for their course.